JanneMattila/java-examples/spark/README.md

 1. Try more complex Spark operations (joins, aggregations)
 2. Use Spark SQL with DataFrames
 3. Process streaming data with Spark Streaming
-4. Scale up to a real Spark cluster when needed
+4. Scale up to Azure Databricks or other Spark clusters

-The beauty of local mode is that your code will work the same way on a cluster - you just change the `.setMaster()` configuration!e Spark
+The beauty of local mode is that your code will work the same way on a cluster - you just need to adapt the configuration!e Spark

 [Apache Spark](https://spark.apache.org/)